lee-janice/wikigraph/README.md

 ### Longer-term modifications

 -   [ ] holy crap the performance for expanding a node is awful
+-   [ ] Add filters for nodes: keep only incoming nodes, keep only outgoing nodes, keep nodes above a certain size, keep links above a certain size, keep top `n` nodes, etc.
+-   [ ] Allow user to click and drag a node and make it stick
 -   [ ] Make the physics not so wonky and prone to flying off the screen; something like Neo4j Browser
 -   [ ] Implement cache for summaries and links
 -   [ ] Add something like Elastic Search to Wikipedia articles